 All team members (except for a pre-approved designated pilot) must be full time students at an accredited University or College and student members of the AIAA.
 The team must be composed of both under classmen and upper classmen, with at least 1/3 of the members being under classmen (Freshman, Sophomores or Juniors).
 The pilot must be an AMA (Academy of Model Aeronautics) member.
 Teams may use a non-university member for the pilot if desired.
-Such a designated pilot must be from the team's local area, and pre-approved by the contest officials.
 We will also provide qualified pilots on the contest day for any teams who are unable to have their pilot attend.